Siskiyou County Personal Injury Lawyers

 Accidents, particularly car collisions and slip-and-falls, often lead to back pain and injuries.
 The impact of colliding with a speeding vehicle or slamming onto the concrete floor in a fall can damage the back’s soft tissues or bones.

-Here are the most common back injuries:
+Here are some of the common types of back injuries:

-• Herniated disks — The backbone consists of 26 vertebrae.
+• Herniated Disks — The backbone consists of 26 vertebrae.
 Soft disks cushion the vertebrae and keep them in place.
 Herniated disks happen when a disk ruptures and its jelly-like center leaks, irritating nearby nerves.

-• Fractured vertebrae — Landing on your back is one way to break the backbone.
+• Fractured Vertebrae — Landing on your back is one way to break the backbone.
 It can cause severe pain and limited mobility.

 Treatments vary depending on the type and severity of your back injury.
 Regardless of its severity, however, prompt medical care is important to prevent your injury from getting worse.